winitzki/scall/tutorial/programming_dhall.md

 We will then have `fmap (fmap (... (fmap f)...)) c == c`.
 At this point, the result `c` will be returned and no more recursive calls to `h` will be made.

-The type of `c` will be `f (f (... (f t)))`.
-It is a data structure generated by repeated applications of `coalg`, `fmap coalg`, `fmap (fmap coalg)`, etc., to the initial value `t0`.
+The value `c` is a data structure generated by repeated applications of `coalg`, `fmap coalg`, `fmap (fmap coalg)`, etc., to the initial value `t0`.
-These repeated applications create a data structure of a deeply nested type: `f (f (... (f t)))`.
+The type of `c` will be deeply nested, of the form `f (f (... (f t)...))`.
-At a certain recursion depth, that data structure will no longer contain any values of type `t`.
+After a certain recursion depth, the data structure `c` of that type will no longer contain any values of type `t`.
 So, applying a nested `fmap (fmap (... (fmap f)...)` to that data structure will not need to transform any data and will be an identity function.

-We find that a hylomorphism's recursive code will terminate only if the data structure of type `f (f (... (f t)))` generated out of the initial "seed" value (`t0`) will no longer contain values of type `t` after a finite number of recursion steps.
+We find that a hylomorphism's recursive code will terminate only if the data structure of type `f (f (... (f t)...))` generated out of the initial "seed" value (`t0`) will no longer contain values of type `t` after a finite number of recursion steps.

 The hylomorphism's argument has type `GFix F`.
-However, it is impossible to assure up front that a given data structure of type `GFix F` in fact has only a finite recursion depth.
+However, it is impossible to ensure  that a given data structure of type `GFix F` has only a finite recursion depth.
-So, the termination of the hylomorphism is in general not guaranteed.
+This is another way to see that the termination of the hylomorphism is generally not guaranteed.
 As a result, no function with the type signature of `hylo` can be implemented in Dhall.

 ### Depth-bounded hylomorphisms

-What we _can_ do is   implement functions with hylomorphism-like type signatures, but add extra arguments that explicitly ensure termination.
+What we _can_ do is   implement functions with hylomorphism-like type signatures and some extra arguments added to ensure termination.

 In the previous chapter, we have shown how to use a recursion bound and a stop-gap value to create a "truncating hylomorphism".
-We will now use a similar technique when viewing hylomorphisms as general functions   of type `t → r`.
+We will now use a similar technique but adapted to viewing hylomorphisms as general functions   of type `t → r`.
 The implementation will not depend on the `fix` function or on a stop-gap value of the least fixpoint type.
 Instead, the stop-gap value will have a more general type (`t → r`).
 The stop-gap value will be used only if  the given recursion bound is smaller than the actual recursion depth of the input data.